 Richard Thompson on the early morning Madrigada programme on Radio Caroline, 14th August 1978 - his very first show on the station.
 Recording kindly provided by Hans Knot (duration 4 minutes 8 seconds)

 Russell Tollerfield An engineer on Radio London during the sixties, Russ presented one show on Radio Seagull on 21st August 1973 while visiting the mv Mi Amigo.
 He was later an engineer for Capital Radio in London then Chief Engineer for Radio Victory, Ocean Sound and the annual Isle of Wight temporary station Cowes Radio.
+He died in April 2017.

 Dave Townsend From Molesey, Surrey, Dave was a regular presenter with the unlicensed landbased stations Radio Telstar, Radio Jackie and Radio London Underground during the seventies.
 He had a keen interest in electronic music and was taken on by Radio Atlantis in the summer of 1974 to present a one hour weekly show called The Synthesizer Experience on Saturday nights.
 The programe was recorded on land and Dave did not work on the ship.
 (Our thanks to Dave Owen for the information.)